Canadian Internet Use Survey (CIUS)

 Data are collected directly from survey respondents.

-Suspiciously large reported values for income and the number or value of Internet orders were identified as "outliers" and treated by replacing the suspicious values by ones from respondents with similar characteristics (see Imputation).
+Abnormally large values for reported family income and for the value of the amount spent on online purchases of goods and services were identified as "outliers" and treated by replacing the suspicious values by ones from respondents with similar characteristics (see Imputation).

 Imputation is the process that supplies valid values for those responses that have been identified as either invalid or missing on the data file.
 The new values are supplied in such a way as to preserve the underlying structure of the data and to ensure that the resulting records will pass all required edits.
-Imputation was done using a nearest-neighbour method which searches for "donor" records from individuals with complete and consistent values.
+Imputation was done using a nearest-neighbor method which searches for "donor" records from individuals with complete and consistent values.
 The recipient records are imputed by a donor chosen from a group of records with similar demographic characteristics.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-- 16.5% and below Acceptable;
+- 16.5% and below: Acceptable estimate;

-- 16.6% to 33.3% Marginal, with cautionary note; and
+- 16.6% to 33.3%: Marginal estimate, with cautionary note;

-- Above 33.3% Unacceptable estimate.
+- Above 33.3%: Unacceptable estimate.